taowenwei/mongodb-grafana-plugin/README.md

 - `$from`, `$to`, `$intervalMs` are grafana expandable variables for using as a time boundary and an interval
 - `__name`, `__value`, `__timestamp` are the plugin's internal variables to construct a named grafana timeserie data frame
-- an example query can be found at [code](./sample/timeserie-query.json). all 6 variables mentioned above are used. it `$group` by month and `$sum` how many movies were released during a month of a year.
+- in [this](./sample/timeserie-query.json) example and in its `aggregations` array, all 6 variables mentioned above are used. it `$group` by month and `$sum` how many movies were released during a month of a year.

 ## sample dashboard